-A centralised digital platform for Plant Management System (PMS) for PMS compliance monitoring and information management through standardising work processes, data monitoring and performance reporting.
+A centralised digital platform for Plant Management System (PMS) implementation.
+It provides a platform for PMS compliance monitoring and information management through standardising work processes, data monitoring and performance reporting.

-Making Prescriptive Possible Because
+Making Prescriptive Possible Because we care.

 You will find specific instances of how some of PETRONAS' HSSE digital solutions are utilised throughout this Integrated Report.
-Just look for the myHSSE 🅥 icon.
+Just look for the myHSSE () icon.